 Slow the flow of incoming books by being more selective when you choose to buy a book rather than borrow it from the library and note that not all good reasons for buying are also good reasons for keeping a book after you read it.
 In a world with libraries, used bookstores, Amazon, OpenLibrary, Google Book Search, and trading websites like Swap.com, it should be easy to see that putting the books in the donation bag does not remove them from the universe.
 If you later decide that you want to read one of them, odds are very good that the local library or used bookstore will have a copy—maybe even this copy—or you’ll be able to get it online.
 A lot of books, especially nonfiction, are like oranges.
 Juice ’em to extract the goodness and discard the remains.

-Given that, what guidelines do you have for why you should keep a book in your house?
+So, if you can get pretty much any book you want again later, what guidelines will you use for why you should keep a book in your house?
+Here are mine:

-- I'm going to read or re-read it within four years.
+• I'm going to read or reread it within two years.

-- I periodically re-read or consult it and it has annotations in it which remain useful to me.
+• I periodically reread or consult it, and it contains annotations that remain useful to me.

-- It is an object of beauty and/or sentiment which brings me frequent joy.
+• It is an object of beauty or sentiment, which brings me frequent joy.

 Decide your guidelines and then look to see what you have that doesn't meet any of them.
-Donate those replaceable (or never needed again) books to the library or charity.
-Give the stuff you love more room and give yourself less unnessary weight of stuff in your life.
+Donate those replaceable (or never again needed) books to the library or charity.
+Give the things you love more room and give yourself less unnecessary weight of stuff in your life.